Vampire Academy (film): Critical reception

-Vampire Academy was not screened for critics, and received overwhelmingly negative reviews.
-On Rotten Tomatoes the film has an approval rating of 17% based on 60 reviews, with an average rating of 3.6/10.
-The consensus site's states: "Though it may appeal to its built-in fanbase, Vampire Academys Twilight-meets-Mean Girls conceit borrows lazily from its predecessors and offers few laughs or thrills to complement its overstuffed backstory."
-On Metacritic, the film has a score of 30 out of 100, based on reviews from 14 critics, indicating "generally unfavorable reviews" from critics.
+Vampire Academy was not screened for critics.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

-The film was mostly criticized for its script, action sequences, and CGI effects.
 Peter Travers from Rolling Stone gave the film zero stars out of four and wrote, "One idea, mixed with lame jokes, and stretched beyond coherence.
 Vampire Academy doesn't need a review.
 It needs a stake in the heart."
-Dennis Harvey from Variety also gave the movie a negative review, stating it "Not only plays like the crassest possible mashup of Harry Potter and Twilight elements, but seems designed to make those franchises look like eternal monuments of world culture by comparison."
+Dennis Harvey from Variety called it "the crassest possible mashup of Harry Potter and Twilight elements" and compared it negatively to both series.
 Manohla Dargis from The New York Times said "[Mr. Waters] doesn't seem especially interested in the supernatural parts of Vampire Academy, and he clearly didn't have the budget to make what little hocus pocus there is, magical."

 The performances received a mixed response, with Harvey and RogerEbert.com's Susan Wloszczyna negatively comparing Deutch's performance to that of Elliot Page as the titular character in Juno, while Jordan Hoffman of the New York Daily News called her work the film's "breakout" performance while positively comparing her to Page.
 However, Hoffman criticized Byrne's performance as "obligatory slumming".
 Harvey described Kozlovsky's acting as "so expressionless that he can in all honesty now say that he never acted in anything called Vampire Academy", while also criticizing Byrne, Richardson, and Kurylenko; Travers also panned the latter three, saying they were "bringing shame on all their reputations".
 Dargis praised Waters for providing "a conspicuous sympathetic touch" to the performances of Deutch, Fry, Hyland, and Sherwood.